hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-These are slightly better than the
+These are certainly more "real" than the purely formal exercises we've already seen.

 ## An elementary example